Destruction Mythologies

 dance in three prayers (2026)

 With collaborators Tessa Nebrida, Phoenicia Pettyjohn, and Karla Quintero, dance in three prayers contemplates questions of collective survival strategies and prayer.
 We look closer at how a time of immense chaos and destruction is transforming each of us uniquely, what preparation we undergo to ready ourselves for this transformation, and how this serves our individual as well as our communal survival.
-We draw on existing mythology and create our own new mythology to guide us through the seemingly apocalyptic time in which we are living.
+We draw on existing mythology and create our own new mythology to guide us.
 The dancers walk in unison, reflect one another, and engage in a process of transformation/shapeshifting to meet this moment.
 It was performed at Sketchbook at the Joe Goode Annex in San Francisco in 2026.

 This project has received support from: